 Brancion is one of the most delightful villages in Burgundy and a must-visit for history lovers.
 Situated between Cluny and Tournus, Brancion was once an important administrative center during the reign of the Dukes of Burgundy.
 Today it is a popular tourist destination, famed for its picture-postcard streets and a medieval castle, the oldest part that dates back to the 10th century.
 Visitors also love the 15th century covered market and quaint houses, which have not really changed much over the centuries.
 And then there is the pretty Church of Saint-Pierre, a stunning example of Romanesque architectural flair.
 Other than the impressive tower, you’ll love the fascinating murals inside the church and the spectacular views across the vineyards of the Maconnais.

 7. Chateauneuf – en – Auxois

-One of the lesser known wine villages of the Cote d’Or, Pernand-Vergelesses is a hidden gem.
+One of the lesser-known wine villages of the Cote d’Or, Pernand-Vergelesses is a hidden gem.
 For it is precisely its lack of renown that has maintained this pretty village’s peaceful character, and even in the high summer season, its streets remain largely the preserve of winemakers and local residents.
-Strolling around its ancient streets makes you feel that you’ve been transported back in time – there are no major sights, rather a collection of old houses, sharp corners and steep alleys clinging to the sides of a hill which partly overlooks the famous Chardonnay vineyards of Corton Charlemagne.
+Strolling around its ancient streets makes you feel that you’ve been transported back in time.
+There are no major sights, rather a collection of old houses, sharp corners, and steep alleys clinging to the sides of a hill that partly overlooks the famous Chardonnay vineyards of Corton Charlemagne.
 The ideal place to relax and unwind.